TrevorSayre/Processing.tmbundle/README.md

 ## Resources

-TextMate 2 currently inclues a Processing bundle:
+TextMate 2 currently includes a Processing bundle:
 https://github.com/textmate/processing.tmbundle

 There also exists the once excellent Processing bundle for TextMate by peon: